 3. Difficulty completing common tasks

-You have played this game for many years, and now suddenly you cannot remember the key rule.
+You've been playing this game for a long time, and now suddenly you cannot remember the key rule.
 Or you catch yourself getting lost, although you know the area well.
 Or look at a document open in the editor and do not understand what to click to change the font, although you have been working with this program for several months.

 Failure to cope with tasks that were previously easy is another wake-up call.